sebivenlo/esd-2024-jit-compiler/documents/README.md

 - **Optimization at runtime**: Adaptations to the hardware or input-specific optimizations.
 - **Faster execution for hot code**: Native code is faster than interpreted bytecode.

+##### Steps of creation of own JIT compiler:

+- Interpreters
+Before writing a JIT compiler, it’s helpful to write an interpreter.
+An interpreter executes code directly without compiling it, and it can serve as the foundation for a JIT compiler.
+You will need to understand how to evaluate programs at runtime.

+- Intermediate Representation (IR)
+JIT compilers often use an intermediate representation, which is a lower-level, hardware-agnostic representation of the program code.
+You need to design or adopt an IR that can be efficiently converted to machine code.

+- Machine Code Generation
+This is one of the most difficult parts.
+You will need to translate the IR to actual machine code specific to the target CPU architecture (e.g., x86, ARM).
+Familiarity with assembly languages is required.

+- Runtime Optimization
+A JIT compiler applies optimizations dynamically, based on the program's behavior at runtime.
+This is where it differs from static compilers (e.g., GCC or Clang).
+You might need to implement profiling, inlining, loop unrolling, or other optimizations.

+- Memory Management
+Allocating memory for machine code and managing it safely is tricky.
+You will also need to deal with garbage collection if your source language supports it.

 ##### Challenges:

 - **Initial delay (warm-up time)** while the JIT compiles code.